aram-cedarwood/open-source-contribution-club/2025-summer-pandas.md

 https://pandas.pydata.org/docs/development/community.html#community-slack
 3. Set up your development environment.
 https://github.com/aram-cedarwood/open-source-contribution-club/blob/main/simplified-setup-instructions-for-pandas.md
 4. Find and work on issues.
+(Rule: Take no more than 2 issues at a time!)
 https://github.com/pandas-dev/pandas/issues
 5. Join work sessions, and share your progress!